buildkite/build-status-badge-themes/Readme.md

 ## Contributing

-Simply forking this repository, editing [themes.json](themes.json), and sending a pull request.
+Simply forking this repository, edit [themes.json](themes.json), and sending a pull request.